jstromsoe/reach-docs/docs/Reach/mechanical-specs/mechanical-specs.md

 ![image](sma-mcx-cable.jpg)![image](sma-mcx-adapter.jpg)

-####3D model
+#### 3D model

 This 3D model can be used as a reference for case design.
-Please note that Reach comes in protective hetshrink that increases its outer dimensions slightly.
+Please note that Reach comes in protective heatshrink that increases its outer dimensions slightly.

 <script src="https://embed.github.com/view/3d/emlid/hardware/master/Reach.STL"></script>

 During case design keep in mind that you should not place anything close to the Wi-Fi antenna or performance might be degraded.
 Try to leave at least 5mm of distance to the closest object.